Stock market today: Wall Street drifts and holds steadier after last week's big swings

 Trading of WeWork's stock was halted amid speculation about its financial health.
 It's plunged 98.5% this year to less than $1.

-The events with perhaps the most potential to shake markets this upcoming week are speeches set for officials from the Federal Reserve.
+The events with perhaps the most potential to shake markets this upcoming week are speeches scheduled for officials from the Federal Reserve.

 Last week, the Federal Reserve held its main interest rate steady for a second straight time, leaving it at its highest level since 2001.
-It's jacked up its federal funds rate from nearly zero early last year in hopes of getting high inflation under control.
+It's jacked up its federal funds rate from nearly zero in hopes of getting high inflation under control.

 Over the last couple years, Wall Street has built up hopes several times that cuts to interest rates may be on the horizon, only for them to get dashed by Fed officials pledging to keep interest rates high for a long time to ensure inflation goes down.